bitzesty/heroku-buildpack-vips/README.md

-enable deprecated library components: yes enable modules: no use fftw3 for FFT: yes accelerate loops with orc: yes
+enable deprecated library components: yes enable modules: no use fftw3 for FFT: yes
+Magick package: MagickCore
+Magick API version: magick6
+load with libMagick: yes
+save with libMagick: yes
+accelerate loops with orc: yes
-ICC profile support with lcms: yes (lcms2)
+ICC profile support with lcms: yes (lcms2) file import with niftiio: no file import with libheif: yes file import with OpenEXR: yes file import with OpenSlide: no file import with matio: no
+PDF import with PDFium: no
+PDF import with poppler-glib: yes
+SVG import with librsvg-2.0: yes
 zlib: yes
 text rendering with pangocairo: no font file support with fontconfig: